shelleyhliu/VB-LKMR-Simulations/README.md

 # VB-LKMR-Simulations
-Simulation code for mean field variational Bayes procedure for lagged kernel machine regression
+Simulation code for mean field variational Bayes procedure for lagged kernel machine regression.

 Code for running simulations using Variational Bayes implementation of LKMR, with comparisons to a Markov Chain Monte Carlo implementation of LKMR.